OdisseasKorovesis/qnrProject/README.md

 * Fourth Subsystem (WS Client) has only index page with sample data, not possible to navigate and select which info to view.
 * Extensive documentation within the source code (comments, javadoc) has not been provided.
+* Error which appears when creating db for the first time on app start-up has not been investigated (db loads correctly).